 A thin tube called an endoscope is thread through your nose and sinuses.
-This gives your surgeon access to parts of your brain that would be hard to reach using traditional surgical approaches and often require large incisions and removal of parts of the skull.
+This gives your surgeon access to parts of your brain that would be hard to reach using traditional surgical approaches that often require large incisions and removal of parts of the skull.

 Endoscopic endonasal surgery can be used to remove tumors in areas near the base of the brain or skull, and at the top of the spine.
 It can also be used to treat problems with the sinuses.
 This approach allows the surgeon to reach these areas without the need for large incisions or removal of parts of the skull.
 This often makes recovery quicker and less painful.

 Any major surgery carries some risk.
-Most people get through this surgery and heal without problems, but complications can develop.
+Most people get through this surgery and heal without problems.
+But complications can develop.
 Possible risks include:

 - Reactions to the anesthesia